Scope 3 Emissions

 For many businesses, measuring, reducing, and reporting on the organisation’s Scope 3 emissions is the most challenging aspect of achieving a science-based net zero target.
 Collecting robust and accurate data can be difficult, yet it is a critical process to understand the company’s true impact on the climate, present trustworthy information to customers, investors, and suppliers, and back-up net zero claims and targets.

-Past webinars: Reducing Scope 3 Emissions - 2022
+Reducing Scope 3 Emissions Webinar Series - 2022

 In 2022, the UN Global Compact Network UK hosted a series of nine webinars exploring how companies can tackle each category of Scope 3 emissions as defined by the GHG Protocol.
 Participants heard from climate specialists and business leaders as they shared best practices for identifying, measuring, and reducing their Scope 3 emissions.